SteffeyDev/react-native-popover-view/README.md

     backgroundColor: '#ccc',
     borderColor: '#333',
     borderWidth: 1,
-  },
-  buttonText: {
   }
 });

 AppRegistry.registerComponent('PopoverExample', () => PopoverExample);
 ```

+---

 ## <a name="rn"/>Usage with React Navigation

-This can also be integrated with react-navigation's StackNavigator, so that on tablets, views higher up in the stack show in a popover instead of a full-screen modal.
+This can also be integrated with react-navigation's StackNavigator, so that on tablets, views higher up in the stack show in a popover instead of in a full-screen modal.

 ### <a name="setup"/>Basic Setup